 Order your Custom DxHxshredder shirts right here.

 From 2002 thru 2005 Don Competed in the Phillips Fusion Soul Bowl.
-Mervyns Beach Bowl Bash during the US Open events.
+Mervyns Beach Bowl Bash, and the Bank of the west .

 Competed in the First annual Vans Protec Pool Party 2005.